-To qualify for progression to Year 2 you must pass at least eight courses.
+To qualify for progression to the MSc dissertation you must pass at least eight courses.
 Therefore, you must ensure you are registered for at least eight courses.
+The PG Diploma also requires you to take at least eight courses.

-There are three mandatory courses in Year 1 (F71AA/AB/AC).
-All other courses in Year 1 are optional.
+All courses are optional.
 Students may choose any other courses leading to a minimum total of 120 credits (8 courses), but can take up to 150 credits.
 Students will usually choose to study all 9 courses that lead to exemptions from the examinations of the Institute and Faculty of Actuaries (IFoA).
 These are F71AA, F71AB, F71AC, F71SM, C21AO, C31FF, F71MM, F71DA and F71AK.
 Guidance is provided to students on selection of courses.
-Students will usually choose F71GF or F78DS in addition to broaden their actuarial education, but this is not required.
+Students will usually choose F71GF, F71TT or F78DS in addition to broaden their actuarial education, but this is not required.